chef/effortless/examples/infra-linux-hardening/README.md

 The origin you create will be your personal origin for testing packages for local development.
 You should never use your personal origin for packages running beyond your CI system.

-3. [Download and install Hashicorp Terraform](https://www.terraform.io/downloads.html) for your workstation of choice.
+3. [Download and install HashiCorp Terraform](https://www.terraform.io/downloads.html) for your workstation of choice.

-## Build
+## Building, Promoting, and Uploading

 1. Enter the directory for this example in a terminal, and enter a Habitat Studio from that directory.